Mahler equations for Zeckendorf numeration: Mahler equations and weighted automata

 \subsection{Basic notation}

-We will work with numeration systems $U=(u_n)_{n⩾ 0}$ with $u_0=1$, and where each natural number can be represented using strings of symbols from a digit set $B$, i.e., for each $n$ there is a $k$ and $b_k,…, b_0$ from $B$ with $n=∑_{i=0}^k b_iu_i$.
-For the numeration systems we consider, every natural number has a \emph{canonical} representation, which is the greatest representation for the lexicographic ordering, and we use $(n)_ U$ to denote this canonical representation.
+We will work with numeration systems $U=(u_n)_{n⩾0}$ with $u_0=1$, where $(u_n)_{n⩾ 0}$ is an increasing sequence of integers and where each natural number can be represented using strings of symbols from a digit set~$B$, i.e., for each $n$ there is a $k$ and $b_k,…, b_0$ from $B$ such that $n=∑_{i=0}^k b_iu_i$.
+If the sequence $U$ is defined by a linear recurrence with an irreducible characteristic polynomial whose roots consist of exactly one real number~$\beta$ with $\beta>1$, while $|\beta|<1$ for all other roots, we say that $U$ is a \emph{Pisot} numeration system.
+For these numeration systems, every natural number has a \emph{canonical} representation, which is the greatest representation for the lexicographic ordering, and we use $(n)_ U$ to denote this canonical representation.
 Also, given a word on the digit set, we use $[w]_U$ to denote the natural number that has $w$ as a (possibly non-canonical) representation in that system.
 Despite these definitions, we are permitted to sometimes pad $(n)_U$ with leading zeros, eg, when we have to compare the expansions of several integers at a time.

-In this article we only work with base-$q$ numerations and the Zeckendorf numeration.
-However we note that our work generalises to numerations where addition is not unreasonable, such as systems where $U$ is defined using a linear recurrence, whose characteristic polynomial is the minimal polynomial of a Pisot number.
+In this article we only work with base-$k$ numerations and Pisot numerations.
+Amongst Pisot numerations, we focus on the \emph{Zeckendorf} numeration, defined in Section~\ref{sec:Zeckendorf}, as we prefer to give explicit constructions of the objects that concern us.
+However, our work in Section~\ref{sec:Mahler-Zeckendorf} applies to any Pisot numeration.

-In Section~\ref{sec:weighted-automata-automatic}, we work with base-$q$ numerations, with $U = (q^n)_{n ⩾ 0}$, whose digit set is $\{0,1, …, q-1\}$, and the canonical representation $(n)_q$ is that for which the most significant digit is non-zero.
+In Section~\ref{sec:weighted-automata-automatic}, we work with base-$k$ numerations, with $U = (k^n)_{n ⩾ 0}$, whose digit set is $\{0,1, …, k-1\}$, and the canonical representation $(n)_k$ is that for which the most significant digit is non-zero.
 In Section~\ref{sec:Mahler-Zeckendorf}, we work with the Zeckendorf numeration, $Z = (F_n)_{n ⩾ 0}$ defined by the Fibonacci numbers, where the digit set is $\{0,1\}$ and where the canonical representation $(n)_Z$ has no consecutive occurrences of the digit~$1$; see \cite[Section~3.8]{Allouche-Shallit} for a summary.